Farmers' suicides in the United States: Minnesota

 Larry Ruhland, 56, of Watkins, died in 2006.
 He killed himself on the farm he operated with his wife, Barbara.
-"I didn't put it together, because I didn't even think of the fact that Larry was under as much stress as he was under", Barbara Ruhland said.
-She reached out to Ted Matthews, director of MN Rural Mental Health in Hutchinson.
+"I didn't put it together, because I didn't even think of the fact that Larry was under as much stress as he was under," she said.
+Barbara reached out to Ted Matthews, director of MN Rural Mental Health in Hutchinson.
 "He was a real, real guy who understood farmers and understood farm life and respected it but, at the same time, wanted you to understand how it could really suck you in and drain you completely dry", continued Ruhland.
 She rues the fact that her husband and Matthews did not meet.

 Meg Moynihan runs a dairy farm with her husband around ten miles west of New Prague.
 Her husband struggled with depression and anxiety, but recovered.
 Moynihan realized the importance of mental health and, in 2021, wrote a grant proposal that resulted in that year's United States Department of Agriculture (USDA) award.

+In 2023, Minnesota clergy began training to prevent farmers' suicides.
+Around eighty pastors enrolled in a month-long suicide-prevention program.